oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 they still feel like a second-class feature of the language._

-There are a few 2-value shorthands, like `margin-block` for setting both the `-block-start` and `-block-end` margins -- which are currently logical-only.
+There are a few 2-value shorthands -- like `margin-block` for setting both the `-block-start` and `-block-end` margins -- which are currently logical-only.